Joseph Palmer (communard): Life

 Throughout his imprisonment, Palmer insisted that he was innocent and that to pay a fine, even only $10, would equate to admitting his own guilt.
 Palmer's case became something of an embarrassment to county authorities, who realized that his jail term was far exceeding his "crime", and they sent several committees to the jail to convince him to leave.
 They offered to waive the $700 bond, if he would only pay the fine and court fees.
 Palmer told one of the committees, "If I aint [sic] a safe person to have my liberty I ought not to go out.
 And I am willing to stay in confinement til [sic] I am."
 It was not until David Brigham, the judge who had originally fined Palmer, visited the Worcester prison and begged Palmer to relent.
 Brigham also carried a letter from Palmer's mother, a woman well into her eighties, pleading with him to come home.
 On August 31, 1831, after more than fifteen months in prison, Palmer paid his fine and left the jail.
 Palmer publicized his case by writing letters from jail that were widely published after first appearing in the Worcester Spy.
 When he later visited Boston in 1840, crowds on the street mocked him.

 Imprisonment reinforced Palmer's interest in political and religious reform.
 He was involved in prison reform and was an early abolitionist.
-In the early-1840s he attended the Chardon Street Convention in Boston, which is where Palmer met such prominent figures as Ralph Waldo Emerson, Amos Bronson Alcott, and William Lloyd Garrison.
+In the early-1840s he attended the Chardon Street Convention in Boston, where he met prominent figures including Ralph Waldo Emerson, Amos Bronson Alcott, and William Lloyd Garrison.
 His acquaintance with Alcott led to his decision to join the Fruitlands experiment in 1843.
 Palmer joined the short-lived Fruitlands commune in Harvard, Massachusetts, where he proved one of the more practical farmers.
 He bought the group's property when it dissolved as a social experiment.
 Emerson and Henry David Thoreau visited him there.
 Palmer briefly tried to establish a second communal enterprise, founding the Leominster and Harvard Benevolent Association with Charles Lane.